Commercial PayersCommercial and Employer Coverage → Case for Coverage

 Scaling or Expanding the Program

-Scaling up the program may have additional benefits.
-For example, there are often efficiency gains when programs are scaled to larger groups, allowing the expanded group to be covered by the program with little to no additional overhead or administrative costs.
+Collecting and evaluating information about the National DPP lifestyle change program puts commercial plans and employers in the position to expand the program in an effective and data-driven manner.
+Scaling up the program may have benefits such as efficiency gains when programs are scaled to larger groups, allowing the expanded group to be covered by the program with little to no additional overhead or administrative costs.
 However, scaling up may have hidden costs as well, which is why the decision should be data-driven.

 Data collection needs for scaling the program will likely revolve around the business decisions that need to be made.
 Business-related data elements may include: